Varicose Veins Causes

 Our board-certified physicians use the latest technology for treatment of varicose veins in a comfortable and safe way.
 Most insurances cover our specialized vein-care services at the Advanced Vein Centers.

 When would surgery be performed on varicose veins?

 - Your healthcare provider may consider varicose vein surgery for you only if other treatments have been ineffective.
 Ask your doctor about other options of less invasive treatments to find the best treatment for your situation.

 The following specialists perform surgery on varicose veins:

 How is this surgery performed?

-Varicose vein surgery is performed in doctor’s offices, surgical centers, and hospitals depending on your given situation.
+Varicose vein surgery is performed in doctor’s offices, surgical centers, and hospitals depending on your situation.
 One or more types of anesthesia will be used including:

 - General anesthesia is administered via IV and gases are given to put the patient into a deep sleep.

-What to expect the day of your surgery?
+What should I expect the day of surgery?